Devel-E/Devel-E/README.md

 Hello, I am a highschool student interested in systems programming, cryptography, and datascience.
 The primary languages I use are C and Python, but I'm learning Rust as well with the help of the languages excellent community.
-I gained most of my experience through a local college and I plan to take an internship in a related feild this summer.
+I gained most of my experience through a local college and I plan to take an internship in a related field this summer.
 Thank you for reading and please consider checking out my website (https://Devel-E.github.io).

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=develijah&show_icons=true&theme=midnight-purple)